ppernot/ReactorUI/docs/2-model.md

     + The list can be copied to the clipboard or downloaded to disk.

-    + Typing a species name into the `Target sp.` textbox on the left enables to select the subset of reactions involving this species.
+    + Typing a species name into the `Target sp.` textbox on the left selects the subset of reactions involving this species.

 * `Checks` lists the especies for which no loss reactions have been found.
 These will act as sinks.